cloudhubs/rad-source/README.md

 ## Core Components

-1. **RadSourceService:** Takes path of a single JAVA source file or, a directory as input.
-If input is a directory then it scans all java source files recursively and for each of them runs `RestCallService`.
+1. **RadSourceService:** Takes a list of paths of a single JAVA source file or, a directory as input.
+If input is a directory then it scans all java source files recursively and for each of them runs `RestCallService` and `RestEndpointService`.

 2. **RestCallService:** Takes a single JAVA source file as input and detects all the rest calls along with their parent method, HTTP type, and return type.

+3. **RestEndpointService:** Takes a single JAVA source file as input and detects all the rest endpoints along with their parent method, HTTP type, and return type.

+4. **RestFlowService:** Takes a list of `RestCall` and `RestEndpoint` as input and matches them to detect rest communication between microservices.

 ## Run the Application